-- 1. Describe the traffic issues we face across the Parish, research solutions, engage with the highway's authority to trial proposals and campaign to implement measures to relieve congestion and improve traffic flow; - 2.
+- Describe the traffic issues we face across the Parish, research solutions, engage with the highway's authority to trial proposals and campaign to implement measures to relieve congestion and improve traffic flow; - 2.
 Identify and recommend means of reducing the threats to road safety and campaign for them. - 3.
 Ensure clear pathways are maintained adjacent to roads to enable safe walking and, where possible, cycling throughout the Parish and to nearby attractions.

-4. The Parish Council will research traffic and safety issues around the parish and has recently established a "Highways Improvement
+4. The Parish Council will research traffic and safety issues around the parish and produce a "Highways Improvement Plan" (HIP) for submission to TWBC.